Seafzz/PP2/README.md

 ## Known issues
 Counters are currently not counting as intended and shows wrong values to what is expected.

+## Manually testing
+- Google Chrome no issues.
+- Microsoft Edge no issues.
+- Mozzila firefox no issues.

 ## Acknowledgments/Credits